-The US federal Congress has passed appropriations bills each of the last four years that included the Rohrabacher Amendment Title: H.R.2578 - Commerce, Justice, Science, and Related Agencies Appropriations Act, 2016 ("Rohrabacher-Blumenauer Amendment"), which by its terms does not appropriate any US federal funds to the DOJ for the prosecution of medical cannabis offenses of individuals who are in compliance with state medical cannabis laws.
-Subsequent to the issuance of the Sessions Memo on January 4, 2018, the US federal Congress passed its omnibus appropriations bill, SJ 1662, which for the fourth consecutive year contained the Rohrabacher-Blumenauer Amendment language (referred to in 2018 as the "Rohrabacher-Leahy Amendment") and continued the protections for the medical cannabis marketplace and its lawful participants from interference by the DOJ up and through the 2018 appropriations deadline of September 30, 2018.
-These protections were subsequently extended through December 21, 2018 as part of a short-term continuation of appropriations.
-Following the much-publicized shutdown of the US federal government, the Consolidated Appropriations Act of 2019 was signed into law on February 15, 2019 with the Joyce Amendment intact (Section 538).
+The U.S. federal Congress has passed appropriations bills each of the last four years that included the Rohrabacher Amendment Title: H.R.2578 - Commerce, Justice, Science, and Related Agencies Appropriations Act, 2016 ("Rohrabacher-Blumenauer Amendment"), which by its terms does not appropriate any U.S. federal funds to the DOJ for the prosecution of medical cannabis offenses of individuals who are in compliance with state medical cannabis laws.
+Subsequent to the issuance of the Sessions Memo on January 4, 2018, the U.S. federal Congress passed its omnibus appropriations bill, SJ 1662, which for the fourth consecutive year contained the Rohrabacher-Blumenauer Amendment language (referred to in 2018 as the "Rohrabacher-Leahy Amendment") and continued the protections for the medical cannabis marketplace and its lawful participants from interference by the DOJ up and through the 2018 as part of a short-term continuation of appropriations.
+Following the much-publicized shutdown of the U.S. federal government, the Consolidated Appropriations Act of 2019 was signed into law on February 15, 2019 with the Joyce Amendment intact (Section 538).